-Michael is Professor of Biomedical Imaging and Deputy Head of School in the School of Medicine (Mental Health & Clinical Neurosciences), he is a member of the Sir Peter Mansfield Imaging Centre and the Beacon of Excellence in Precision Imaging.
+Michael is Professor of Biomedical Imaging and Deputy Head of School in the School of Medicine, he is a member of the Sir Peter Mansfield Imaging Centre and the Beacon of Excellence in Precision Imaging.
 He is also a Visiting Professor at Trinity College Dublin, an honorary Senior Fellow in the Wellcome Centre for Integrative Neuroimaging in Oxford and a Junior Fellow of the International Society for Magnetic Resonance in Medicine.

 Michael is a series editor of the Oxford Neuroimaging Primers (www.neuroimagingprimers.org), author of The Principles of Medical Imaging for Engineers, and co-author of Physiology for Engineers (www.physiologyforengineers.org).
 He is also a member of the Editorial Board of the journal Neuroimage.

 Michael was previously an Associate Professor of Engineering Science at the Institute of Biomedical Engineering, University of Oxford, and Director of Training for the EPSRC-MRC Centre for Doctoral Training in Biomedical Imaging.
 In Oxford, Michael's Quantitative Biomedical Inference (QUBIc) group developed probabilistic analysis methods for physiological imaging, allowing imaging devices to be used to make spatially resolved measurements of physiological processes such as perfusion.

 Prior to working in medical image analysis, Michael did his doctorate in SCUBA diving and developed machine learning methods for the detection of landmines in his masters project.
 His undergraduate degree was in Engineering Science at Oxford.